exceptionless/Exceptionless.Net/README.md

 All of our [.NET clients can be installed](https://www.nuget.org/profiles/exceptionless?showAllPackages=True) via the [NuGet package manager](https://docs.nuget.org/consume/Package-Manager-Dialog).
 If you need help, please contact us via in-app support or [open an issue](https://github.com/exceptionless/Exceptionless.Net/issues/new).
 We’re always here to help if you have any questions!

 **This section is for development purposes only!
-If you are trying to use the Exceptionless .NET libraries then please get them from NuGet.**
+If you are trying to use the Exceptionless .NET libraries, please get them from NuGet.**

 1. You will need to have [Visual Studio 2013](http://www.visualstudio.com/products/visual-studio-community-vs) installed.
 2. Open the `Exceptionless.Net.sln` Visual Studio solution file.